 There has been many turns the last years with off-on working from home and from the office.
-And this has undoubtedly had an impact on workplace relationships and your colleagues’ capacity to interact and ellaborate together.
+And this has undoubtedly had an impact on workplace relationships and your colleagues’ capacity to interact.

 We’ve been so used to online meetings with a focused agenda - are your colleagues prepared to off-line relationships and cold talking around the coffee machine again?
 Be prepared to help your colleagues here and consider activities that you can build into your teams and weekly routines across the business to help ease colleagues back into the office and back into their workplace relationships and team-building.

 Your business will benefit by providing the space needed to allow colleagues to grow accustomed to cultivating offline relationships once again within the office environment, and allow better communications to grow across your company in the long-term, whether in the office, back working from home or the mix between both that will fit your company the most.

 - Be Helpful and don’t underestimate the move back to the office.
 Be extra kind to your colleagues and help them through their anxiety and doubts.